Adity-star/Complete-DataScience-Guide/CheatSheets/README.md

 - **Computationally Expensive**: Training multiple models can be time-consuming and require more computational resources.
 - **Difficult to Interpret**: The ensemble nature of bagging can make the model harder to interpret compared to a single model.

-## Summary

-Bagging is a technique that improves model accuracy by combining predictions from multiple models trained on different subsets of data.
-It is particularly effective for high-variance models like decision trees.
-While it can be computationally expensive, it helps in reducing overfitting and improving the robustness of the model.

 [Back to Machine Learning Advanced Concepts](#machine-learning-advanced-concepts)